Najam Sethi: Early life and education

+Journalistic career

+Early years

+In 1984, he was detained for one month under "preventive detention" by the military regime of General Zia-ul-Haq, without being formally charged with any crime.
+The detention was widely believed to be linked to the publication of From Jinnah to Zia, a book released by Vanguard Books and authored by former Chief Justice of Pakistan, Mohammad Munir.
+In the book, Justice Munir reflected critically on his own role in validating Pakistan's first martial law in 1958, a precedent that many viewed as enabling General Zia's imposition of martial law in 1977.

 According to Sethi, he first conceived of the idea for an independent Pakistani newspaper out of frustration: while briefly imprisoned in 1984 on trumped-up copyright charges, no newspapers had protested his arrest.
 The following year, he and Mohsin applied for a publishing licence under Mohsin's name, since Sethi was "too notorious an offender" to be use the application, Mohsin told him that she intended to publish "a social chit chat thing, you know, with lots of pictures of parties and weddings".
 It was finally approved in 1987, but Mohsin requested a one-year delay to avoid the first issue coming out during the dictatorship of General Zia ul Haq.
-The paper's first issue appeared in May 1989.
+The Friday Times' first issue appeared in May 1989.